 Completely.
 The captain handles all the transfers, the babies are gentle, and their little teeth are not going to get through your fingers.
 Kids love it.
 Grandparents love it.
 The gators are mildly unimpressed by all of it.

 The Pilot Travel Center at I-59 Exit 5A in Pearl River, Louisiana.
-About an hour's drive north of the French Quarter, straight up I-10 across Lake Pontchartrain and a short hop north on I-59.
+35 miles north of New Orleans (about 40 minutes in good traffic), straight up I-10 across Lake Pontchartrain and a short hop north on I-59.
 Yes, it's at a travel plaza.
 Yes, it's also right on the swamp.
 It's also the only swamp tour in Louisiana that can guarantee you'll hold a baby alligator, so the trade-off is worth it.

 Not for this one.
 Guests drive themselves.
 We know that's different from our other swamp tours, but this location doesn't have a shuttle setup yet.
 If you don't have your own car, renting one for the day or taking a rideshare are both workable options.
 If you go the rideshare route, schedule your return trip in advance because drivers aren't always sitting around off the interstate.